 - Sarasota's Orchestra's Summer Program - School-aged children on summer break can maintain or gain musical skills during the Sarasota Orchestra's summer program.
 If your child has their own instrument, this is a great program for all skill levels.
 The beginner can try out a musical instrument, while the intermediate and advance students hone their skill.

-- Sarasota's Youth Opera Summer Workshop - Register now for the 2012 The Summer Workshop Day Camp.
+- Sarasota's Youth Opera Summer Workshop - Register now for the 2014 The Summer Workshop Day Camp.
 Your child will take classes in music, voice, acting, opera appreciation, design, and technical production for young people 8 and up.
-The theme of this year's workshop is Fairy Tales and Folk Music in Opera.

 - Theme Park Sleep-away Camp - If your child wants to get a behind the scenes look at the adventurous world of theme parks, try SeaWorld & Busch Gardens Adventure Camps .
 Sleep-away camps are available for children 8-18, and day camps are available for children as young as age 5.